jennaiori/shipp/experiments/hyb24_bl_hpp/README.md

 - an active token for the API of the entso-e transparency platform (see instructions here: https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html)
 - a license to an optimization software that is compatible with pyomo, such as mosek, gurobi, cplex (see more information here: https://www.pyomo.org/)

-The code relies on the following python packages:
-- numpy
-- numpy-financial
-- pandas
-- scipy
-- matplotlib
-- requests
-- ipykernel
-- pyomo
-- entsoe-py

-In addition, it uses files of the package shipp (within the same repository)

 ## Usage
 The jupyter notebook main.ipynb is used to run all numerical experiments and generate plots.
-The notebook relies on an input file describing the site locations (site_plus2.csv with 2 sites or site_plus.csv with 30 sites).
+The notebook relies on an input file describing the site locations (site2.csv with 2 sites or site.csv with 30 sites).
+Note that solving all the optimization problems for the 30 sites can take around 4 hours on a standard laptop

 ## Authors and acknowledgment